 - undertake or participate in professional development programs for allied health assistants

-5. Consider the systems that will enable you to check, review and improve your allied health assistant model
+5. Introduce systems to check, review and improve your allied health assistant model

 You can only improve what you measure.